xwmx/nb/README.md

 _list --filenames --no-id --no-indicator
 ```

-`nb` includes a variety of helper and utility functions.
-Plugins can
+`nb` includes a variety of helper and utility functions that can be
+leveraged when creating plugins.
+Plugins can also define their own helper
-include their own helper and utility functions, and can override
+and utility functions, and can override functions in `nb`, including
-functions in `nb`.
+entire subcommands.
+As a result, `nb` is very hackable and customizable.

 ### > `nb` Interactive Shell